 Is Selling music and SFX on the Game Asset Store a Profitable Business?

 Hi everyone, we would like to share our experience in selling our audio asset on game asset stores since Feb 2016.
 Unity Asset Store was the first game asset store we started, followed by GameDev Market, Scirra, and lastly Unreal Engine Marketplace in May 2016.
-Right now we have twenty-four assets in the game asset stores!
+Right now we have more than sixty assets in the game asset stores!

-In this blog, we are just going to cover the four main game asset stores:
+In this blog, we are going to cover 4 main game asset stores:

-We hope to answer the question that many people ask: Can this be a profitable business?
-And we hope to give you the insight to know if this business is for you.
+💰 We hope to answer the question that many are wondering – Is Selling music and SFX on the Game Asset Store a Profitable Business?
+In this blog post, we hope to give you some insight to know if this business is for you.

 [ Store List in order of their Revenue: Highest to Lowest ]

 – Free to create an account to upload your assets

 – No additional PayPal fees when UAS sends you the payment

 – No minimum amount to withdraw, withdraws monthly

 [Update* 1st Feb 2019: You can choose your minimum amount either by Bank/PayPal/Wire!
 (Wire payments are made every 3 months, min $250)]